oleksandr-bilyk/WindowsApplicationBlock/docs/README.md

-This is some gasic text.
+Docs is some gasic text.
 ========================
 # Primary header
 Some text under primary header.